korobool/simple_np/README.md

 better on input like twitter and chats.

 ## Simple guide
+[here](https://github.com/korobool/simple_np/blob/master/how-to-use.ipynb) you can see a jupyter notebook with examples
 * First, ipmort required functions
 ```
 from np_extractor import get_nps_from_text, get_nps_from_tokens